slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On failure, mistakes and regrets

 <!--
-“There are only two kinds of people who fail: those who listen to nobody . . . and those who listen to everybody.” -- Thomas Beshere, Jr.
+> *"There are only two kinds of people who fail: those who listen to nobody... and those who listen to everybody."
+> -- Thomas Beshere, Jr.*

-- (kk) To make mistakes is human.
+> *"To make mistakes is human.
 To own your mistakes is divine.
 Nothing elevates a person higher than quickly admitting and taking personal responsibility for the mistakes you make and then fixing them fairly.
 If you mess up, fess up.
-It’s astounding how powerful this ownership is.
+It’s astounding how powerful this ownership is."
+> -- Kevin Kelly*

-- (kk) When crisis and disaster strike, don’t waste them.
-No problems, no progress.
+> *"When crisis and disaster strike, don’t waste them.
+No problems, no progress."
+> -- Kevin Kelly*

-- there is no failure, only feedback. -- naval
+> *"There is no failure, only feedback."
+-- Naval Ravikant*

-- most of our suffering comes from avoidance. -- naval -->
+> *"Most of our suffering comes from avoidance."
+-- Naval Ravikant*
+-->

 > *"Experience is merely the name men gave to their mistakes."